kapiosk/Guides/TIG/Telegraf_Windows.md

 .\telegraf --config 'C:\Program Files\telegraf\telegraf.conf' --test
 ```

 If the agent works as it should we can now set it up as a system service.

-## *IMPORTANT* When setting up the service the FULL configuration file path must be specified.
+## *IMPORTANT* When setting up the service the FULL configuration file path must be specified

 ```powershell
 .\telegraf --service install --config 'C:\Program Files\telegraf\telegraf.conf'